10 Best Car Heaters

 Sizing and Heating Capacity

-Car heaters are not one-size-fits-all.
-A compact 12-volt ceramic or fan heater typically outputs between 150 and 200 watts, which is enough to clear a fogged windshield or warm the front seats on a short commute.
+A compact 12-volt ceramic or fan heater typically outputs between 150 and 200 watts, which is enough to clear a fogged windshield or take the chill off the front seats on a short commute.
 These units draw power from the cigarette lighter or a fused accessory port, making them easy to install but limited in total heat output.

 Before buying, measure your interior volume and consider insulation.
 A high-BTU diesel heater in a compact sedan may be overkill, while a 200-watt defroster will struggle to warm a camper van in sub-zero conditions.